BerkeleyLearnVerify/VerifAI/docs/multi_objective.rst

 Special Samplers
 ================
 To mitigate issues with sensitivity to results of initial samples, VerifAI implements the *multi-armed bandit sampler*, an active sampler which uses the Upper Confidence Bound (UCB) algorithm to tradeoff exploration of new regions of the feature space as well as exploitation of previously found counterexamples.
-To use the multi-armed bandit sampler, simply include the following line in your Scenic script:
+To use the multi-armed bandit sampler, either use MultiArmedBanditSampler class or, if using Scenic, add the line

 .. code:: python